9 High-Impact Interviewing Tips for Older Job Seekers

 3. Ask questions

 A job interview gives potential employers the chance to evaluate your skills and talents.
 It’s also an opportunity for you to get to know the company and see if it’s right for you.
-Do some research ahead of time by browsing their website and studying their brochures.
+Do some research ahead of time by browsing their website and social media profiles.
 Get a sense of what the company does and what their mission is.

 At the interview, probe further by asking questions about the organization’s culture and values.
 This shows you’ve done your homework and are interested in making sure there’s a mutual good fit.